Street art: United States

 Sarasota, Florida, hosts an annual street art event, the Sarasota Chalk Festival, founded in 2007.
 An independent offshoot known as Going Vertical sponsors works by street artists, but some have been removed as controversial.

 Los Angeles's Arts District is known for its high concentration street murals.
 The neighborhood of Hollywood and streets such as Sunset Boulevard, La Brea, Beverly Boulevard, La Cienega, and Melrose Avenue are among other key locations.
 LAB ART Los Angeles, opened in 2011, devotes its 6,500 square feet of gallery space to street art.
 Artwork by locals such as Alec Monopoly, Annie Preece, Smear and Morley are among the collection.

-San Francisco's Mission District has densely packed street art along Mission Street, and along both Clarion and Balmy Alleys.
+San Francisco's Mission District, center of the Mission School movement, has densely packed street art along Mission Street, and along both Clarion and Balmy Alleys.
 Streets of Hayes Valley, SoMa, Bayview-Hunters Point and the Tenderloin have also become known for street art.

 San Diego's East Village, Little Italy, North Park, and South Park neighborhoods contain street artwork of VHILS, Shepard Fairey, Tavar Zawacki a.k.a.
 ABOVE, Space Invader, Os Gêmeos, among others.
 Murals by various Mexican artists can be seen at Chicano Park in the Barrio Logan neighborhood.
 Chicano Park, which was a part of people’s land takeover in 1970, celebrated its 52nd anniversary in 2022.
 The more than 80 murals depict many aspects of Latino culture from lowrider culture to Aztec warriors.
-Since the Covid-19 pandemic, Ground Floor Murals has created works that recognize the multicultural communities of San Diego, including Mexican singer Vicente Fernández, players from the San Diego Padres, and important local community members.
+The intent for the art provided people enough positive evidence to respect it and leave it be.
+These spaces were then seen as a place of activism and pride, rather than vandalism.
+Since the COVID-19 pandemic, Ground Floor Murals has created works that recognize the multicultural communities of San Diego, including Mexican singer Vicente Fernández, players from the San Diego Padres, and important local community members.
 Their first mural was of Padres’ legend, Tony Gwynn in City Heights.